Skip to content

 Video

-Kite can show a live video feed alongside (or behind) the map — an RTSP stream from an FPV/video link, or a local capture device such as a webcam or USB capture card.
+Kite can show a live video feed alongside (or behind) the map — a local capture device such as a webcam or USB capture card, or an RTSP stream from a network video source.
 Open it from the Video tool on the navigation rail.

-• Camera — choose a local capture device from the dropdown (webcams and capture cards are listed automatically).
+• Camera (device) — a local capture device opened the simple way, through the system's built-in camera access.
+Choose a device from the dropdown (webcams and capture cards the system exposes are listed automatically).
+No extra downloads.

-• RTSP — enter the stream URL (e.g. from your video receiver or an RTSP server).
+• RTSP (network) — enter the stream URL (e.g. from your video receiver or an RTSP server), pick a transport, and optionally save the connection to a list for one-click recall — see RTSP connections below.

 The Video panel